pschaus/book_lepl1402/source/part5.rst

 .. admonition:: Exercise
    :class: note

-   The classes ``MinMaxBlockCallable`` and ``MeanUsingCallable`` share many similarities: They both represent a computation that can be done on a block of an array, they both use a dedicated class to store their results, and they both support the operation ``combine()`` to merge partial results.
+   The classes ``MinMaxBlockCallable`` and ``MeanUsingCallable`` share many similarities: They both represent a computation that can be done on a part of an array, they both use a dedicated class to store their results, and they both support the operation ``combine()`` to merge partial results.
 However, the :ref:`source code to compute the minimum/maximum <pool_multiple_blocks>` must be adapted for each of them.

    Implement a hierarchy of classes/interfaces that can be used to implement a single source code that is compatible with both ``MinMaxBlockCallable`` and ``MeanUsingCallable``.
 Furthermore, validate your approach by demonstrating its compatibility with the computation of the standard deviation.